gletort/Oocytor/README.md

 Our trained neural networks are available in this github in the models folder.
 They should be placed in a `models` folder in the Fiji directory (see [Installation](#installation)).
 They can be used as pre-trained networks to retrain it with only a few new images.
 New networks (retrain or new architecture network) can be used by oocytor plugin by replacing the `oocyte*.zip` folders by your own networks in the corresponding folders (`models/cortex` or `models/zp`).
 The names has to be kept the same.

 ### Features

+### Find NEBD

+This option of the plugin allows to automatically detect at which slice of a stack of images the oocyte enters in meiosis and break the nuclear enveloppe (NEBD).
+For this, it uses a neural network that was trained to recognize in each image if there is a visible nucleus or not.
+Then it calculates the moment that the nucleus disappear based on the probability of presence of the nucleus from the network output.

+*Remark:* this neural network has been trained only with mouse oocyte datas and thus will most likely fail with other oocyte species if the nucleus doesn't have the same appearance.
+It can be used as a pretrain network to retrain it with different oocytes.

 ## Installation